 and the AdventureWorks database should be listed under the server name.

-Click the plus sign next to AdventureWorks and you will see the list of
+the plus sign next to AdventureWorks and you'll see the list of schemas defined

-schemas defined in the database.
-If you click the plus sign next to a schema
+in the database.
+If you click the plus sign next to a schema name you'll see

 next step is to select the appropriate tables and views for the report and move

 them to the Selected Tables list in the dialog box.
-Expand the Person schema
+Expand the Sales schema and

-and expand the Tables.
-Click on the Contact table and then click the >
+expand the Tables.
+Click on the SalesOrderHeader table and then click the >

 that you have selected the tables you need to define the relationships between

 these tables.
 To manually configure the relationships click the Links tab in

 displays a graphical representation of the tables.
 You can make the dialog box